-- To be considered "Generic," materials can't include Company Names or Logos, Plan Specific Names, Product Specific Names, Specific Plan Benefit Info, STAR Ratings, etc. (anything that can be used to identify a specific plan or carrier) - All text on materials, including footnotes and disclaimers, should be printed with a font size equivalent to or larger than Times New Roman 12pt font. - While CMS guidelines no longer include requirements of 12pt font on marketing materials, due to the vision realities of people as they age, it is still recommended and the practice of most carriers to use the larger font size in their marketing materials. - On mailers, Agency/Broker name and address should appear on the envelope or postcard-carrier guidance says you must identify who the sender is. - Any time you first mention a Medicare Plan, you should use the full name or plan type: - o Medicare Advantage Plan - o Medicare Supplement Plan - o Part D Prescription Drug Plan

-- It must be clear to beneficiaries that you are not affiliated with or endorsed by the Federal Medicare program or the government.
+- Cannot market any products, plans, benefits, or costs, unless the company names of the entities offering the referenced products, plans, benefits, or costs are identified in the marketing material. - All text on materials, including footnotes and disclaimers, should be printed with a font size equivalent to or larger than Times New Roman 12pt font. - While CMS guidelines no longer include requirements of 12pt font on marketing materials, due to the vision realities of people as they age, it is still recommended and the practice of most carriers to use the larger font size in their marketing materials. - On mailers, Agency/Broker name and address should appear on the envelope or postcard-carrier guidance says you must identify who the sender is. - Any time you first mention a Medicare Plan, you should use the full name or plan type: - Medicare Advantage Plan - Medicare Supplement Plan - Part D Prescription Drug Plan - It must be clear to beneficiaries that you are not affiliated with or endorsed by the Federal Medicare program or the government.
 Recommended disclaimer (and required in some states so we always suggest to use some variation of it): - NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM. - Any advertisement or invitation to a sales / marketing event inviting beneficiaries to a group session to possibly enroll must include the following disclaimer: - A sales person will be present with information and applications.
-For accommodations of persons with special needs at sales meetings, call <toll-free number> (TTY 711), <days and hours of operation>. - Marketing materials that include a phone number for the consumer to call should also include language near the phone number that conveys the following: - By calling this number you will reach a licensed insurance agent. - Websites and Social Media are governed by the same regulations as normal print material.
+For accommodations of persons with special needs at sales meetings, call <toll-free number> (TTY 711), <days and hours of operation>.

+- Marketing materials that include a phone number for the consumer to call should also include language near the phone number that conveys the following: - By calling this number you will reach a licensed insurance agent. - Websites and Social Media are governed by the same regulations as normal print material.